A Simple And Actionable Guide To eCommerce SEO!

 It’s great that you’re using Google’s Keyword Planner to find and shortlist keywords.
 But you should also use some paid tools, like those offered by Ahrefs, MOZ, or WordStream.
-For an e-commerce business, you must research the keywords for each product and category pages is the key to large-scale visibility for e-Commerce websites.
+According to SEO Adelaide, keyword research for product and category pages is the key to large-scale visibility for e-Commerce websites.

 3. Try to rank for low competition keywords

 Let’s say you’re trying to optimize your e-commerce store for a new product, like cosmetics.
 Here are the top five organic results for the key-phrase “buy cosmetics”